stewarthu/llm-notes/README.md

 ### LLaMA and finetuned variants

-FB's release of LLaMA set off a wave of finetuned variants of LlaMA 7/13/30/65B models, with some fun playing with names of Llama family.
+FB's release of LLaMA set off a wave of fine tuned variants of LlaMA 7/13/30/65B models, with some fun playing with names of Llama family.
 See [Huggingface Leaderboard for Open LLMs](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) for some of those notable models.